Jeff-Gui/Jeff-Gui/README.md

 - 👋 Hi, I’m @Jeff-Gui
 - 👀 I’m interested in cancer genomics, machine learning and precision medicine.
 - 🌱 I’m currently registered in BSc.
 Biomedical Informatics in Zhejiang University and University of Edinburgh Institute (ZJE).
-- 💞️ I’m looking to collaborate on multiomics, image analysis and modeling projects.
+- 💞️ I’m looking to collaborate on multi-omics, image analysis and modeling projects.
 - 📫 My email account is Yifan.18@intl.zju.edu.cn

 <!---